GET AMONGST NATURE

 Lake Curalo Boardwalk

-This is an easy, flat walk that circles the lake to join with the Aslings Beach Maritime Walk.
-It is mostly accessible for prams, wheelchairs and bikes, with entry points from Eden Sportsground in Barclay Street, Lakeside Drive, and opposite Eden Gateway Holiday Park.
-The boardwalk and walking track meanders around the lakeshore, through swamp melaleuca forest, across salt marsh and over the shallow water where you can see fish and many species of birdlife among the reeds, before reaching the estuary mouth.
+Lake Curalo Boardwalk is an easy, flat walk that circles the entire lake and joins with the Aslings Beach Maritime Walk (subject to the lake being closed to the ocean).
+Large parts of the walk are accessible for prams, wheelchairs and bikes with entry points from Eden Sportsground in Barclay Street, Lakeside Drive, and opposite the Eden Gateway Holiday Park.
+The boardwalk and walking track meanders around the lakes shore, through swamp melaleuca forest, and across salt marsh and over the shallow water where you can see reeds, fish and many species of bird life before you reach the estuary mouth.
 There are several picnic tables and picturesque bridges along the way.
+If you follow the boardwalk to the east there is access to Aslings Beach or the Maritime Heritage Walk – where depictions of Eden’s historical links with the sea have been etched into the footpath.
+This walk is 3.75km one way (from the sportsground around the lake to the estuary mouth) or 6km if able to do a full loop.
+It is rated easy.
+(We note that the lake can sometimes be open to the ocean and therefore not able to be crossed.)

 Mt Imlay Summit Track